hyperledger/besu-docs/docs/private-networks/how-to/backup.md

 # Backup and restore Besu

-In a decentralized blockchain, data replicates between nodes so it's not lost.
+In a decentralized blockchain, data replicates between nodes so it is not lost.
 But backing up configuration and data ensures a smoother recovery from corrupted data or other failures.

 ## Genesis file